RavidDimant/Multi-Armed-Bandit-Driven-Active-Learning/README.md

 The `ActiveLearningPipeline` class provides several strategies for data sampling:

-- 🔄 **Random Sampling**: Randomly selects samples without any specific heuristic.
+- 🎲 **Random Sampling**: Randomly selects samples without any specific heuristic.
 - ❓ **Uncertainty Sampling**: Selects samples the model is least certain about to maximize learning efficiency.
 - 🌍 **Diversity Sampling**: Selects diverse samples based on pairwise distance to ensure varied data.
 - 📈 **Density-Weighted Uncertainty Sampling**: Combines density-based selection and uncertainty for improved sampling efficiency.
 - ⚖️ **Margin Sampling**: Selects samples closest to the decision boundary, maximizing the model's learning potential.
 - 🤖 **Query by Committee (QBC)**: Utilizes multiple models to select samples with the highest disagreement, promoting diverse learning.
 - 🔄 **Metropolis Hastings Sampling**: Applies a probabilistic model to iteratively select samples based on acceptance criteria, balancing exploration and exploitation.
+- ⚠️ **Feature-Based Sampling**: Weights features by correlation to label interest to enhance sampling efficiency in specific tasks.
 - 🎰 **Multi-Armed Bandit (MAB) Strategy**: Dynamically selects the best sampling method using bandit algorithms, optimizing for robust performance.

 ### 2. 🌟 Adaptive Sampling